ForsakenNGS/DruidMacroHelper/README.md

 * `/dmh stun`

     Disable autoUnshift if stunned
+* `/dmh gcd`

+    Disable autoUnshift if on global cooldown
+* `/dmh mana`

+    Disable autoUnshift if you are missing mana to shift back into form
 * `/dmh cd <itemId|itemShortcut>[ <itemId|itemShortcut> ...]`

     Disable autoUnshift if items are on cooldown, player is stunned, on gcd or out of mana
-* `/dmh energy <maxEnergy>`

-    Disable autoUnshift if above given energy value, player is stunned, on gcd or out of mana

 ### Item shortcuts
 For checking cooldowns you can use item shortcuts instead of the id.
 Available are: